 Sleepless nights plague countless families with new infants.
 Figuring out what works to soothe your baby can be daunting, with countless different products and varying kinds of advice.
 It’s easy for new parents to feel overwhelmed by the choices and exhausted by lack of sleep.

 For many parents, pacifiers are magic tools that instantly calm their fussy babies.
 You might not even think twice about how it works.
 As long as you and your baby get some much-needed zzz’s, you’ll be happy with your choice to introduce the binkie.
+But it’s important to understand that, like all things newborn, pacifiers are more complicated than you’d think.
+Don’t worry, here’s a handy breakdown of everything binkie, including whether binkies are okay for newborns and what age you should take away a pacifier.

 Even if a binkie seems magical, though, there’s science behind how it works.
 And, understanding why we do what we do as parents is important for making informed parental decisions.
 Let’s break down why pacifiers work!
 Then, we’ll answer some commonly asked questions.